tzapu/WiFiManager/README.md

 ## Troubleshooting
 If you get compilation errors, more often than not, you may need to install a newer version of the ESP8266 core for Arduino.

+Changes added on 0.8 should make the latest trunk work without compilation errors.
+Tested down to ESP8266 core 2.0.0. **Please update to version 0.8**

 I am trying to keep releases working with release versions of the core, so they can be installed through boards manager, but if you checkout the latest version directly from github, sometimes, the library will only work if you update the ESP8266 core to the latest version because I am using some newly added function.